 - More heavily discounted: Has been on the market for longer (launched in August 2007).

-|Olympus E-450« »||-||-||4/5||-||4/5||Mar 2009||499||-|
+|Olympus E-450« »||-||-||4/5||-||4/5||Mar 2009||499||-||Olympus E-450|

-|Olympus E-600« »||-||-||-||-||4.5/5||Aug 2009||449||-|
+|Olympus E-600« »||-||-||-||-||4.5/5||Aug 2009||449||-||Olympus E-600|

 |Olympus E-30« »||-||71/100||4.5/5||-||4/5||Nov 2008||1,299||-||Olympus E-30|

-The above review scores should be interpreted with care, though.
+Care should be taken when interpreting the review scores above, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.